ABOUT THE FRAMEWORK

 What is the Purpose of the Safeguarding Adults in Sport Framework?

-The Safeguarding Adults in Sport Framework is an online audit tool designed to enable sport and activity organisations to have their safeguarding policy and practices professionally assessed against a national safeguarding framework.
+The Safeguarding Adults in Sport Framework (The Framework) is an online assessment tool designed to support sport and activity organisations to improve adult safeguarding practices, to establish and promote best practice and to support continued development in safeguarding adults.

-The Framework promotes a safer involvement in sport and activity for all members of society, values diversity and reflects current up to date practice and legislation in Safeguarding Adults.
+The Framework promotes a safer involvement in sport and activity for all members of society, values diversity and reflects current up to date practice and legislation in safeguarding adults.

-What are the benefits of completing the framework?
+What are the benefits of completing The Framework?

-By completing the Framework, you are demonstrating that you are committed to safeguarding adults.
+By completing The Framework, you are demonstrating that you are committed to safeguarding adults.

-This framework provides a set of criteria for everyone involved in sport to help develop a positive sporting culture that creates a safe sporting environment for adults, protecting them from harm.
+This Framework provides a set of criteria for everyone involved in sport to help develop a positive sporting culture that creates a safe sporting environment for adults, protecting them from harm.

 We welcome the opportunity to benchmark current practice against this framework and in doing so enabling challenge to current practice as well as an opportunity to share experiences.